pipcoman/java00/README.md

-# java00
+# Java Course 000

 This is your first java lesson.
+Indeed the lesson before the first.

+Enjoy!

 In this lesson we will write a program (a java Class) that will print out "Hello, world!"